Table of Contents

 - N0 – no lymph nodes containing cancer cells

-- N1 – one lymph node involved on the same side of the neck with less than 3 cm size
+- N1 – one lymph node involved on the same side of the neck which is less than 3 cm in size

 - N2b – more than one lymph node, but none are more than 6 cm in greatest dimension; all the nodes must be on the same side of the neck as the cancer

-- N3 – at least one lymph node containing cancer larger than 6 cm size
+- N3 – at least one lymph node containing cancer larger than 6 cm in size

 M stages of laryngeal cancer

 There are two stages to describe whether cancer of the larynx has spread: